mystictide/bstore/README.md

 Responsive design for seamless user experience on various devices

 ### Local build
-To build Bstore locally, simply clone the repository and install the necessary dependencies:
+To build this project locally, simply clone the repository and install the necessary dependencies:

 ```
 git clone https://github.com/mystictide/bstore.git